miltoncandelero/miltoncandelero.github.io/_posts/2019-03-14-change-anchor-point-for-an-object.md

 a.x = a.y = 50;
 ```

-We make two sprites, add some vector graphics to tell them appart and add `b` as a child of `a`.
+We make two sprites, add some vector graphics to tell them apart and add `b` as a child of `a`.
 We add `a` to the stage and move it away from the top left corner of the screen.
 `b` is stuck to `a`, so it will follow it and they will look overlapping.